JSB2010/aircraft-registration-lookup/CLOUDFLARE_DEPLOYMENT.md

 The project has been structured to work with Cloudflare Pages:

-- `client/build`: Contains the built React application
+- `build`: Contains the built React application (generated during build)
 - `functions/`: Contains serverless functions for the API endpoints
 - `wrangler.toml`: Configuration for Cloudflare Workers and Pages
 - `client/public/_redirects`: Handles client-side routing